elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/modules-the-basics.md

 ```

 :::note
-If a module script is fetched from another origin, the remote server must supply a header Access-Control-Allow-Origin allowing the fetch.
+If a module script gets fetched from another origin, the remote server must supply a header Access-Control-Allow-Origin allowing the fetch.
 That ensures better security by default.
 :::

   </div>